DelroyGayle/KoolAIChess/TESTING.md

     * *Method Used*
     <p>The Movetext used can be found in testdata/file04.pgn<br>
+    This is the output of the moves in testdata/file03.pgn after they were used in **Test 3.** So, all the moves have been converted from SAN to LAN.<br>
-    This pgn file has <em>no newlines</em> just to test that lack of newlines is not an issue for the program.
+    The pgn file, testdata/file04.pgn, has <em>no newlines</em> just to test that lack of newlines is not an issue for the program.

     testdata/file05.pgn has the same data with newlines as shown here:
     ```
 	1. e2e4 c7c6 2. d2d4 d7d5 3. e4e5 Bc8f5 4.
 Ng1f3 e7e6 5.
 Bf1e2 Ng8h6 6.
 O-O Bf5g6 7. c2c3 Bf8e7 8.
 Bc1xh6 g7xh6